MASILab/PreQual/README.md

    1. We then visualize the raw images with the interpreted phase encoding schemes.

+   1. If Gibbs de-ringing was run, we visualize central slices of the averaged residuals across b0 volumes before and after Gibbs de-ringing, looking for large residuals near high contrast interfaces (i.e. parenchyma against CSF)

+   1. If Rician correction was performed, we visualize the within brain intensity distributions of each shell of each image before and after correction, looking for downward shifts after correction.

    1. If Synb0-DisCo was run, we then visualize the distorted b0 (first b0 of first scan) and T1 used as inputs as well as the output susceptibility corrected b0 in their native space.

    1. If pre- or post-normalization was performed, we then visualize the intra-mask histograms before and after these steps as well as the calculated scaling factors.
 If pre-normalization is not performed, we visualize the histograms that would have been generated with pre-normalization ONLY as a check for gain differences.